Turning Data Centre Heat Into Community Energy

 District distribution

-Reuse the recovered heat to supply nearby homes, businesses, or public buildings via a 5th-generation heat network.
+Reuse the recovered heat to supply nearby homes, businesses, or public buildings via a district heat network.

 Smart balance